BoeJaker/Docker-MediaServer/README.md

 ### Save the WireGuard configuration file:

 Choose a location on your device where you want to save the WireGuard configuration file.
-It is typically a .conf file or a file with a .conf extension.
+It is typically a .zip file or a file with a .conf extension.
+If its a zip, extract it and select one of the files.
 Make sure to remember the location where you save the file for later use.

 ### Set up Qbittorrent using the configuration file:
+Move the file to the folder:

+    qbittorrent/config/wiregaurd

+and name it wg0.conf.

 </br>

 # Configuration

-Configuration is achieved through the .env file here you can set usernames, passwords, ports, directories and other key build info.
+Configuration is achieved through the .env file and config sub-folders.
+In the .env file you can set usernames, passwords, ports, directories and other key build info.
 To start configuration save a copy of .env.example as .env and open it for editing.

 ## Edit the .env